Phoenix Drug Rehab Resources for Addiction Treatment

 Addiction sneaks up on people who think they’re immune to it.
 It devastates the life of those addicted as well as their family, friends, and loved ones.
 The good news is that anyone can seek drug and alcohol treatment by sourcing quality rehab services in the greater Phoenix area.

 It may sound like a cliché that the first step towards addiction recovery is accepting that there is a problem.
-But if you’re worried that you or a loved one might be suffering from a substance use disorder and looking into treatment services, you are taking that vital step.
-Residents of Phoenix looking for addiction treatment and desire to get away from the area to avoid temptations such as ease of access to drugs, alcohol, or negative influencers, you can find help at Holdfast Recovery in Prescott, less than two hours away.
+But if you’re worried that you or a loved one might be suffering from a substance use disorder and are looking into treatment services, you are taking that vital step.
+Residents of Phoenix who are looking for addiction treatment — and desire to get away from the area to avoid temptations such as ease of access to drugs, alcohol, or negative influences — can find help at Holdfast Recovery in Prescott less than 2 hours away.

-A PHP is a full-time program during which clients usually attend therapy and other sober activities for around 30 hours per week.
+A partial hospitalization program (PHP) is a full-time program during which clients usually attend therapy and other sober activities for around 30 hours per week.
 For the best results, we recommend taking part in a treatment plan that lasts 90 days.
-Depending on your individual needs, you’ll attend PHP for two of the three months and then drop down to an intensive outpatient program for the last month.
+Depending on your individual needs, you’ll attend PHP for 2 of the 3 months and then drop down to an intensive outpatient program for the last month.

 It’s integral that you live in a healthy environment while you attend treatment.
 Staying in a sober living facility while you’re in a Phoenix-area drug rehab (just north in Prescott) keeps you away from triggers and helps to curb temptation.
 It also gives you a structured routine to follow and learn to incorporate when you resume your daily life.

-The last portion of your stay at rehab center will consist of 15 hours per week in an IOP.
+The last portion of your stay at our rehab center will consist of 15 hours per week in an intensive outpatient program (IOP).
 In some cases, you may decide with the clinical team that this level of treatment is appropriate for the entire duration of your stay at rehab.
 Besides continuing with the same types of therapy sessions and sober activities you would attend, the team will support you as you make your way back into education or employment.

-Recovery is an ongoing process that requires maintenance, patience and persistence.
-Once you’ve successfully completed a drug or alcohol rehab program, we recommend that you continue attending some form of treatment long term.
-Rehab is an integral part of recovery, giving you tools, tricks and insights that help you to stay sober — but it’s not a cure.
+Recovery is an ongoing process that requires maintenance, patience, and persistence.
+Once you’ve successfully completed a drug or alcohol rehab program, we recommend that you continue attending some form of long-term aftercare treatment.
+Rehab is an integral part of recovery, giving you tools, tricks, and insights that help you to stay sober — but it’s not a cure.
 Addiction is a chronic disease, and the best addiction treatment programs provide options for ongoing support and guidance.